autonomys/subspace-docs/docs/farming-&-staking/wallets/subwallet.md

 **Mainnet Endpoint:** `wss://rpc.mainnet.subspace.foundation/ws`
 :::

-1. Open SubWallet, Select the 3 Line menu in the top left of the wallet.
+1. Open SubWallet, select the 3 line menu in the top left of the wallet.

     ![rpc-step-1](/img/doc-imgs/subwallet/rpc-1.png)

-2. Inside the settings menu you will see the option to Manage Networks, click this.
+2. Inside the settings menu you will see the option to Manage Networks.

     ![rpc-step-2](/img/doc-imgs/subwallet/rpc-2.png)

-3. Within the Manage Networks menu you will see a + in the top right corner, click this.
+3. Within the Manage Networks menu you will see a + in the top right corner.

     ![rpc-step-3](/img/doc-imgs/subwallet/rpc-3.png)

 4. This will open the Import Network menu, where you will see a few options